The STIR magazine interview archive features extensive

-conversations between our editor and political activists, philosophers, environmentalists, critical theorists, campaigners, literary authors and artists.
+conversations between our editor and political activists, philosophers, co-operators, environmentalists, critical theorists, campaigners, literary authors and artists.

 One advantage of having artists as co-owners means we can be really transparent.
 We don’t have to hide information from our members, we can release financial data, we can talk about confidential contract negotiations, we can get them involved from very early stages.

 We already have a lot of solutions but we’re prevented from creating a synergy between them to become catalytic of a bigger change by not having enough strong stories to tell of what could be a desirable future